sleestakoverflow/slibjack/README.md

-# slibjack
+# Slibjack
-A script to find potentially exploitable shared library conditions in Linux
+A simple utility to search for potentially exploitable conditions in Linux executables for use with malicious shared libraries.
+It can search for SUID binaries specifically or all binaries.
+The utility will identify conditions in binaries where libraries are loaded using the $ORIGIN variable or have hardcoded RPATH/RUNPATH values.